 Porcelain veneers are extremely durable.
 Despite being very thin and delicate, once bonded to a natural tooth, veneers become strong.
 If they are well-cared, porcelain veneers can last up to 20 years.
 Moreover, you will be able to eat, drink and brush normally: porcelain veneers resist stains even better than natural teeth.

-Alternative to other procedures
+Alternative to Other Procedures

 Applying porcelain veneers is a conservative way to change your teeth appearance: only a small amount of tooth is removed during the procedure.

-What are the risks of Dental Veneers for Teens?
+Benefits of Porcelain Dental Veneers for

 Caring for Porcelain Veneers